Ekene-Ifiora/reuse_vandy-Group-1/README.md

 ## Deployment Instructions

+Note that our project is currently deployed on Marcus Kamen's vercel account at https://reuse-vandy-group-1.vercel.app/.

 1) Run the command `npm i -g vercel`.
 2) Create an account at https://www.vercel.com.
 3) Run the command `vercel login` and log into your account.